aduffy70/LabNotes/_posts/2022/2022-02-22-Kenyon-collaboration-RADseq-summary.md

 ## Libraries

   * Kenyon #1: 2022-02-18, 2.1ng/uL in ~120uL.
 I ran it alone.
-  * Kenyon #2: in process.
+  * Kenyon #2: 2022-02-24, 1.8ng/uL in ~120uL.
 Ran with Melodie Najarro observing to learn the process.

 ## Questions and things to try